 - All properties are being sold in “as is, where is” with no warranties as to condition or title.
 Prospective bidders are required to perform due diligence prior to bidding at the auction.
 This means the prospective bidder must personally seek any information required for the prospective bidder to determine whether the property is suitable for purchase.

 - If you are the successful bidder you must pay 100% of your bid amount immediately following the auction.
-We will accept personal checks, cashier’s check, cash or credit cards.
-If you choose to pay with a credit card there is a 3% convenience fee that will be added.
+We will accept personal checks, business checks or cashier’s check.
+We will not accept cash.

 - The opening bid amount includes all delinquent taxes owed in the Clerk and Master’s Office as of the date of the tax sale.
 This amount includes all delinquent County and City taxes owed in the Clerk and Master’s Office.
 Unless otherwise notated on the bidder’s list, the opening bid does not include any taxes owed in the Sullivan County Trustee’s Office or taxes owed to the City of Kingsport, the City of Bristol or the City of Bluff City in the City Recorder’s Office.
 These properties are being sold subject to those taxes.